UST-Robotics-Team/Software-Tutorial-2025-Notes/tutorial-2-uart/01-uart.md

 All parameter are the same as the blocking version.

 When it finish receving the **Fixed Length** of data, the UART receive interrupt will be triggered.
-Then the `HAL_UART_RxCpltCallback`(Cplt stands for complete) function is **Automatically** called, which allows you to perform any necessary post-receive actions.
+Then the `HAL_UART_RxCpltCallback`(Cplt stands for complete) function is **Automatically** called (but you need to manuly define it), which allows you to perform any necessary post-receive actions.

 **RX Example:**